-This Vanilla Bean Honeycrisp Applesauce recipe is so delicious, it will knock your socks off.
-Plus its so sweet, you won’t believe it was made without sugar.
+This recipe is so delicious, it will knock your socks off.
+Plus its so sweet, you won't believe it was made without sugar.

 The key components to making this wonderful applesauce are:

-- Good quality apples.
-I only make my applesauce with freshly picked organic honeycrisp apples.
-I’m particular like that and proud of it!
-They are crisp, juicy, sweet and tart.
+Good quality apples.
+I only make my homemade applesauce with freshly picked organic honeycrisp apples.
+I'm super particular when it comes to my apples and proud of it!
+They are crisp, juicy, sweet and tart, which is why no sugar is required.
 Take my advice on this one.

 - Cinnamon sticks.
 I love the flavor of cinnamon but I don't always want the over powering flavor of powdered cinnamon.
 I think using a cinnamon stick in this recipe not only flavors your applesauce perfectly, but it doesn't change the beautiful light color of the apples.